xuperdata/teesdk/paillier/README.md

 ## paillier
-A Paillier SDK by Golang
+A Paillier Cryptography implementation by Golang

 ## Usage